Justin-Tan/high-fidelity-generative-compression/README.md

 ```
 ![guess](assets/comparison/camp_jpg_compress.png)

 The image shown is an out-of-sample instance from the CLIC-2020 dataset.
 The HIFIC image is obtained by reconstruction via the learned model.
-The JPG image is obtained by the command `mogrify -format jpg -quality 42 camp_original.png`.
+The JPG image is obtained by the `imagemagick` command `mogrify -format jpg -quality 42 camp_original.png`.
+Despite using around 1.5x the bitrate, the JPG image exhibits visible compression artifacts which are absent in the HIFIC-generated image.

 All images are losslessly compressed to PNG format for viewing.
 Images and other examples are stored under `assets/comparison`.
-Note that the learned model was not adapted in any way for evaluation of this image.
+Note that the learned model was not adapted in any way for evaluation on this image.

 ## Note
 The generator is trained to achieve realistic and not exact reconstruction.
 It may synthesize certain portions of a given image to remove artifacts associated with lossy compression.
 Therefore, in theory **images which are compressed and decoded may be arbitrarily different from the input**.
 This precludes usage for sensitive applications.
 An important caveat from the authors is reproduced here: